YetiForceCompany/YetiForceCRM/README.md

 #YetiForce 2.1 GA [under development]

-2.0 was launched on 21st May 2015 and the following changes are up to 2.0.407 from 8th July 2015.
+2.0 was launched on 21st May 2015 and the following changes are up to 2.0.627 from 27th July 2015.

 **Bug Fixes:**
+- Fixed email validation in mail scanner configuration to allow new functional top level domains.
+- Fixed the value of root directory when installing the system.
+- Fixed the Next Page button in the Passwords module.
+- Fixed the "duplicate headers received" error.
+- Fixed relationships in the Campaign module.
+- Fixed adding relationship in Service Contracts module.
+- Fixed seq.
+- Fixed a bug that allowed deleting records without permission.
+- Fixed an option that allows to add records from widgets.
+- Fixed the "Calendar-pending" and "Overdue Activities" widget in dashboard module.
 -	Fixed an option that allows to add records from widgets.
 -	Fixed the generation of PDFs.
 -	Fixed sharing privileges.